zaitsevyan/Theseus/README.md

  - Write /help command into terminal to print all available options.

 ### Release structure
- - **Modules** - directory for comand processors
+ - **Handlers** - directory for comand handlers
  - **Adapters** - directory for communication adapters
  - **accounts.json** - simple text DB file for accounts subsystem.
-It could be replaced by better IAccounts implementation
+It would be replaced by better IAccounts implementation
- - **configuration.json** - adapters and modules configuration
+ - **configuration.json** - adapter's and handler's configuration

 #### accounts.json
 It is json array, every item is one acount record.